-Section 75 National Health Service Act 2006 enables establishment of joint working arrangements between NHS bodies and local authorities and pooling of funds to deliver specific local health issues.
-The Council has a pooled budget arrangement with Hull Clinical Commissioning Group known as the Better Care Fund which is governed by a Section 75 Agreement.
+Section 75 National Health Service Act 2006 enables establishment of joint working arrangements between NHS bodies and local authorities and the pooling of funds to deliver specific local health issues.
+The Council has a pooled budget arrangement with Hull Clinical Commissioning Group known as the Better Care Fund which is governed by a Section 75 Agreement and with the Humber Teaching NHS Foundation Trust for the delivery of the Yorkshire & Humber Integrated Care Record which is governed by a Section 75 Agreement.